natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

     In [21]: rest
     Out[21]: [11, 13, 30]

-The variable with an asterisk will always contain a list:
+Variable with an asterisk will always contain a list:

 .. code:: python